jhpyle/docassemble/_docs/docker.md

   (which is the default unless `DAPYTHONVERSION` is set to `3`), you will not want to change this until you have done testing.
 See [migration from Python 2.7 to Python 3.6] for more information.
+* <a
+  name="ENVIRONMENT_TAKES_PRECEDENCE"></a>`ENVIRONMENT_TAKES_PRECEDENCE`:
+  It was noted above that once the [configuration] file is located in the [persistent volume], [S3](#persistent s3), or [Azure blob storage](#persistent azure), the values in that [configuration] file will take precedence over any values specified in [Docker] environment variables.
+This is the default behavior; the [Docker] environment variables are useful for 1) telling the server where to find an existing [configuration] file; and 2) if no [configuration] file exists already, pre-populating the initial [configuration] file.
+However, if you set `ENVIRONMENT_TAKES_PRECEDENCE` to `true`, then **docassemble** will override values in the [configuration] file with the values of [Docker] environment variables if they conflict.
+Note that the [YAML] of the [configuration] file will not be altered; you will still see the same [YAML] when you go to edit the [Configuration].
+However, internally, **docassemble** will override those values with the values of the [Docker] environment variables.
+Since it can be confusing to have dueling sources of configuration values, it is encouraged that you update the [YAML] of your [Configuration] to align with the values in your [Docker] environment.
+The `ENVIRONMENT_TAKES_PRECEDENCE` option is primarily used in the [Kubernetes]/[Helm] environment, where there are some [Docker] environment variables that cannot be known in advance.

 ## <a name="configuration"></a>Changing the configuration